 All three sections must be adopted concurrently.
-The Company is currently evaluating the impact of the adoption of these sections.
+The Company is currently evaluating the impact of the adoption of these sections as it has not adopted then yet.

 International Financial Reporting Standards

 We have been monitoring the deliberations and progress being made by accounting standard setting bodies and securities regulators in Canada and United States with respect to their plans regarding convergence to International Financial Reporting Standards ("IFRS"):